mrjoe3012/ndshapecheck/docs/source/contributing.rst

 Contribution Checklist
 -----------------------

+- Create your own fork
 - Add yourself to ``contributors.md``.
 - Add or update tests if needed.
 - Add a copyright header:

   - You may add your name to the copyright line of any files you significantly modify or create.
+- Create a pull request

 Thank you for helping to improve the project!